bhrnjica/anndotnet/README.md

 ## How to install ANNdotNET Excel AddIn

 In order to use ANNdotNET Export to Excel feature, the ANNdotNET.Excel.AddIn must be installed.
 In order to install Excel AddIn the following action must be performed:
-- Install Microsoft Excel 64 bit version. **TheANNdotNET Excel AddIn is not compatible with Microsoft Excel 32bit version**.
+- Install Microsoft Excel 64 bit version. **The ANNdotNET Excel AddIn is not compatible with Microsoft Excel 32bit version**.
 - Open Excel and select: File -> Options

 ![](./docs/images/anndotnet-exceladdin-img01.png)